-After you complete the data source setup, connect to the MySQL database using the Database Explorer app or JDBC driver and command line.
+After you complete the data source setup, connect to the MySQL database using the Database Explorer app or the JDBC driver and command line.

 On the Database Explorer tab, in the Connections section, click Connect and select the data source for the connection.